William Clare Roberts

 In social theory and philosophy of the social sciences: social ontology, institutional economics, prudential rationality.

-- A Radical Politics of Freedom: Domination, Ideology, and Liberation.
+- A Radical Politics of Freedom: Domination, Ideology, and Self-Emancipation.
 Book manuscript in progress.

-- Universal Emancipation and History: A Conceptual History of ‘History From Below.’
+- Universal Emancipation and History: The Making and Unmaking of ‘History From Below.’
 Book Manuscript in progress.

 - "Marx's Inferno: The Political Theory of Capital," (Princeton: Princeton University Press, 2017.
 276 pp.).